KolesnikovAndrew/welbex-test-task/README.md

-To run this project you need to run src/api/api.js Then npm start
+To run this project you need to run src/api/api.js.
+Then npm start.